DMohammed/CJMCU-9-Axis-IMU-MPU9250-BMP280/README.md

 ![Output](/Image/CJMCU-9-Axis.jpg)

-this is a margin between tow library for model CJMCU-9-Axis IMU MPU9250 + BMP280
+this is a margin between two library for model CJMCU-9-Axis IMU MPU9250 + BMP280

 for using this code u need to install this library